-Allocation of resources was been informed by the approved SDF principles, particularly the support of nodal points.
+Allocation of resources was been informed by the approved SDF principles, particularlyin relation to the support of nodal points.
 But this is in addition to consideration of levels of backlogs and deprivation in all our wards.
 We are convinced that the implementation of SDF coupled with high impact infrastructure investment programmes will grow the local economy and attract new investments and retain existing ones.
-Such investments together with promotion of tourism activities, manufacturing, agriculture and mining as key sectors will create more wealth and quality jobs.
+Such investments together with promotion of tourism activities, manufacturing, agriculture and mining, as key sectors, will create more wealth and quality jobs.

 Municipality recognizes that access to water and sanitation and roads are top development priorities.
 The efforts and budget allocations that are being made by CDM as water service authority must be commended as they will go a long way in alleviating the difficulties that our communities go through in their daily struggles to get water.
-There are also plans by Road Agency Limpopo to surface some of our strategic access routes and we hope that this will promote economic activities and regional connectivity.
-We also observe the increasing interest by private sector to invest in our local economy and we see this as an opportunity for our SMME's and primary sector lever of our economy and beneficiation.
+There are also plans by Road Agency Limpopo to surface some of our strategic access roads and we hope that this will promote economic activities and regional connectivity.
+We also observe the increasing interest by private sector to invest in our local economy and we see this as an opportunity for our SMME's, primary sector levers of our economy and beneficiation.
 We hope to see even more improved integration as local government sphere embraces new approach to service delivery through implementation of District Deveopment Model.

-Due to COVID- 19 pandemic, there was limited stakeholders consultation in the compilation of the 2020/21 IDP/Budget.
-The National lockdown also made it impossible to abide by the time table of MFMA and MSA and our approved process plan.
-The Draft IDP/Budget together with budget related policies will however be publicized for twenty one days for public inputs and comments whereby a variety of electronic medium platforms will be used to interact with members of the public and stakeholders to receive inputs.
-Nonetheless, internally, the 2020/21 IDP/Budget is a product of multi teams' involvement.
+Due to COVID- 19 pandemic, stakeholders' consultation took place through electronic platforms in line with COGTA Guidelines on Adoption of IDP's.
+The National lockdown also made it impossible for the municipality to abide by the time table of MFMA and MSA and our approved process plan.
+The 2020/21 IDP/Budget together with budget related policies were publicized for twenty one days for public inputs and comments before adoption by council.
+Internally, the document is a product of multi teams' involvement.
 IDP/Budget steering committee, management, departments, Exco Lekgotla, ward councilors and labour representatives were part of the process to prepare the plans.